yael1994/HackatonAccess/README.md

 we can make change in the massage and then click on "Send".

 ## Algorithem convert - voice to text
-Using a algorithm open source of google to cover from voice to text. the algorithm is at python.
+Using an open source algorithm to convert the received voice to text.
+The text is then sent to the Android application.
+The algorithm is implemented in Python.

 ## Android app
-Android application that connect to the local service and get the new massage as a "pop up" massage.
+Android application that connects to the local server and receives the converted text and displays it as a "pop up" message.
+The application is implemented in Java.

 ![](AppHa.JPG)